15 Toxic Habits You’ve Inherited From Your Parents

 Young stylish man posing in casual wear over glass wall

 Do you find yourself overanalyzing situations, leading to paralysis by analysis?
 This habit of overthinking might come from a family where every decision was scrutinized.
-While it’s good to be thoughtful, excessive overthinking can be debilitating.
+While it’s good to be thoughtful, excessive overthinking can be debilitating, according to the Cleveland Clinic.
 Learning to trust your instincts and making decisions without overanalyzing every possible outcome is crucial.
 Practice being more decisive and remind yourself that not every decision has to be perfect.
 Sometimes, good enough is just fine.